 Rochester College expects regular and punctual attendance, which is checked by each instructor and pertains to final course grades.
 Students are responsible for reading the attendance policy explained in each class syllabus.
-Students accumulating more than three weeks of absences will be administratively withdrawn from the course; there will be no refunds.
+Students accumulating more than three weeks of absences may be administratively withdrawn from the course; there will be no refunds.
+If a student accumulates more than three weeks of absences after the last day to withdraw from a class, the student will receive a grade of F for the course.